Support if you’ve experienced sexual abuse or assault

 If your claim has been approved by us, you can request other services to help you with your recovery, such as:

 Rongoā Māori is traditional Māori healing that offers many different techniques.
-This support is available to kiritaki with an accepted claim.
+This support is available to kiritaki (clients) with an accepted claim.

 Learn more about rongoā Māori and how to request this service.